Jusblazm/pz-hackingskill/README.md

 If found elsewhere, please report.

 ## What This Mod Does
-Adds a new hacking skill and two new hacking-related traits to the game.
-Project Zomboid, due to being based in 1993 has very few hacking options, so as of this moment the mod adds nothing outside of the skill and traits.\
+* Adds a new hacking skill and two new hacking-related traits to the game.
+* Adds new Context Menu options to vehicles, doors, and windows.
+You can now check for active alarm systems and if they are present, you can attempt to disarm them.
+Be careful though, you might not always notice the alarm system.

 Ultimately, this is a **framework**.
 It's here to allow other modders and myself to create.

 ## Modders